AIE4ML: An End-to-End Framework for Compiling Neural Networks for the Next Generation of AMD AI Engines: Introduction

 \section{Introduction}

-The rapid progress of deep learning has fueled an ever-increasing demand for specialized AI accelerators.
 At the algorithmic level, modern architectures focus on the General Matrix-Matrix Multiplication (GEMM), which dominates training and large-batch inference in models such as large language models (LLM) \cite{NEURIPS2020_1457c0d6} and Vision Transformers (ViT) \cite{Dosovitskiy2020AnII}.
 In contrast, many latency-sensitive inference workloads operate in a fundamentally different regime: during autoregressive LLM inference, for example, projection and feedforward layers are executed on a single token at a time and therefore reduce to General Matrix-Vector Multiplication (GEMV) or very low-batch GEMM; similar structures arise in State Space Models such as Mamba~\cite{Gu2023MambaLS} and in the linear layers of MLP-Mixers~\cite{10.5555/3540261.3542118}.
 These GEMV-like operators receive far less optimization attention than high-throughput GEMM, despite being the dominant compute path in real-time and token-by-token inference.
 Mainstream AI accelerators, such as GPUs and TPUs, are instruction-driven processors that excel at throughput-oriented workloads, which in turn are often not suitable for ultra-low-latency environments.
 For instance, the trigger systems of experiments at CERN require deterministic on-chip inference with microsecond-level response times \cite{hls4ml_paper1}.
-In these types of settings, FPGAs have been deployed and have demonstrated the value for highly or even fully unrolled matrix-vector operations in graph neural networks \cite{ExaTrkX:2020nyf} and compact MLPs \cite{hls4ml_paper2, que2025jedilinear}.
+In these types of settings, FPGAs have demonstrated the value for highly or even fully unrolled matrix-vector operations in graph neural networks \cite{ExaTrkX:2020nyf} and compact MLPs \cite{hls4ml_paper2, que2025jedilinear}.
 Also, in such settings, low-precision arithmetic has become a key enabler for achieving high performance and energy efficiency in neural-network inference~\cite{low_quant_paper1, low_quant_paper2, 10980492, 9913212}.
 Yet, since FPGA on-chip resources are scarce and saturate quickly when parallelism is increased, scaling these designs to larger and deeper models remains challenging, leaving a significant gap between current solutions and the demands of next-generation of real-time inference.

 The AMD Versal architecture could be a promising candidate to fill this gap.
 It integrates programmable logic (PL), a processing system (PS), and a two-dimensional array of AI Engines (AIEs), very-long intruction words (VLIW) vector processors with local memory and flexible interconnects.
 The second-generation AIE-ML architecture further improves the architecture with larger local memories, higher compute capacity, and additional memory tiles that are shared across all AIEs.
 Prior works, such as MaxEVA~\cite{maxeva} and AMA~\cite{ama}, primarily focus on highly optimized GEMM operators on AIE devices, while AutoMM~\cite{automm} and CHARM~\cite{10.1145/3686163} explore composing multiple matrix multiplication kernels on AIE devices as part of heterogeneous execution pipelines.
 However, these approaches do not easily extend to fully automated, end-to-end execution of complete neural networks, do not target the newer AIE-ML devices and and do not emphasize a fully on-chip dataflow across layers.